-Unacceptable Use
+Acceptable Use

-Laptops, tablets, phones, etc. are intended to aid in learning and certain uses are considered unacceptable because they are unethical, security risks, obscene, inconsistent with our mission or other.
+Laptops, tablets, phones, etc. are intended to aid in learning.
+Certain uses are considered unacceptable because they are unethical, security risks, obscene, or inconsistent with our mission.

-Examples of unacceptable uses of the School's network include, but are not limited to:
+Examples of inappropriate uses of the School's network include, but are not limited to: